jovotech/jovo-framework/docs/02_building-a-voice-app/intents-states.md

 ### followUpState

-If you want to route a user to a state after you asked a specific question, prepend a `followUpState` call to an `ask` call.
+If you want to route a user to a state after you asked a specific question, you can add a `followUpState`.
+It is important that you do this before your `ask` call.
+For example, you can prepend it like this:

 ```
-app.ask(speech, reprompt)
+app.followUpState(stateName)
-    .followUpState(stateName);
+    .ask(speech, reprompt);
 ```

 This way, the voice app will first look if the response-intent is available in the given state.
 If not, it will go to the default called intent if it’s available outside a state.